 2. A target UE establishes PDU session for communication

-3. NWDAF request to subscribe session related information and request to forward packets.
+3. NWDAF request to subscribe session related information and request to forward packet headers.

 Editor's note: For collecting packets from UPF to SMF, the forwarding mechanism is defined in clause 5.8.2.5.2 of TS 23.501 [2].
 It is FFS, how to direct the SMF forwarded packets to the NWDAF and how many packets are needed to be collected.